EduID-Mobile/swisseduid/README.md

-eduidauth: manual authentication plugin for Swiss edu-ID authentication
+Moodle authentication plugin for Swiss edu-ID
 =========================================================================

 This is a [Moodle](http://moodle.org) authentication plugin aimed at mobile